-The Annual Report for Moberg Pharma AB was approved for publication by decision of the Board on April 12, 2021.
-The Annual Report was submitted to the Annual General Meeting (AGM) for adoption on May 18, 2021.
+The Annual Report for Moberg Pharma AB was approved for publication by decision of the Board on April 18, 2023.
+The Annual Report was submitted to the Annual General Meeting (AGM) for adoption on May 16, 2023.
 Moberg Pharma AB, corporate registration number 556697-7426, is a limited liability company registered in Bromma, Sweden.

 Moberg Pharma AB (publ) is a Swedish pharmaceutical company focused on the commercialization of proprietary pharmaceuticals based on proven substances.
-The company's main asset is MOB-015, a novel topical treatment for onychomycosis (nail fungus) with recently completed Phase 3 studies with more than 800 patients.
-The pipeline also includes the BUPI project for pain relief in association with oral mucositis, which was spun off into the separate company OncoZenge and was distributed to the company's shareholders after the end of the fiscal year.
-Clinical data for both drug candidates indicate that they have the potential to become market leaders in their respective niches.
+The company's main asset is MOB-015, a novel topical treatment for onychomycosis (nail fungus).
+Clinical data indicates that the product has the potential to become market leader in its niche market.